Pop quiz: if you had to do link-building outreach, which blogs will you target in 2023 and 2024?

-Honestly, Simplycompelling.com is a new content marketing blog which I recently discovered.
+Honestly, Simplycompelling.com is a new content marketing blog that I recently discovered.

-I included them here, not because they've some sort of authority, but because their content style is very conversational.
-You'll literally feel the impact of each words and sentences used in their blog content.
+I included them here, not because they’ve some sort of authority, but because their content style is very conversational.
+You’ll literally feel the impact of each word and sentence used in their blog content.

 Without mincing words, Backlinko is the best SEO blog out there.
 It doesn’t contain fluffs like most SEO-related blogs, but the information, tips, and tricks can be applied right away.

 Brian Dean usually features guest posts from his “SEO That Works” students.
 He likes to showcase their case studies, and how they implemented his advice to get results.

 You can get Brian to notice your content.
 Just follow one of his marketing concepts (e.g., skyscraper technique, do the opposite strategy, content updates) to the latter.